ualib/agda-algebras/lean_ualib.rst

 For each operation symbol :math:`f : F`, the value :math:`ρ f` is called the **arity** of :math:`f`.
 This value has type :math:`N`, which is the **arity type**.

-In classical universal algebra we typically assume :math:`N = ω := ℕ`, but for most of the basic theory this choice is inconsequential.
+In classical universal algebra we typically assume that :math:`N = ℕ`, but for most of the basic theory this choice is inconsequential.
 [1]_

 .. index:: type of signatures

 .. index:: operation symbol, arity function,

-We now given a first pass at implementing signatures and operations in Lean, highlighting the similarity between the formal and the (classical) informal presentation of these concepts.
+We now take our first crack at implementing signatures and operations in Lean, highlighting the similarity between the formal and the classical, informal presentations of these concepts.

 We define a signature as a structure with two fields, the type ``F`` of **operation symbols** and an **arity function** ``ρ : F → Type*``, which takes each operation symbol ``f`` to its arity ``ρ f``.